Library 103 Second Session

 Local Sources of Information

 Non-profit organizations may be a good source for local information, perspectives, and statistics.
-The United Way publishes the Tulare County Community Resources Directory providing contact information for helping organizations in this area.
+The United Way and Tulare County Health and Human Services publish the Tulare County Community Resources Directory providing contact information for helping organizations in this area.

 For questions and comments please E-mail email@example.com